karigithe67/Ghanaian-birthnames/readme.md

 Ubuntu Terminal.

 ## Support and contact details
-This application runs well on fully functioned servers and incase of any changes, you can proceed and identify the mistakes.
+This application runs well on fully functioned servers and in case of any changes, you can proceed and identify the mistakes.
 ### License
 M.I.T License.